mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-09-26-avalonia-funcui-editable-list.md

 approach, I would be very interested in hearing about it!

 Anyways, let's dig into it, and build a simple example illustrating all of these features.
-The final results will look something like this, and, in case you are impatient, you can find the [full code example here][4].
+The final result will look something like this, and, in case you are impatient, you can find the [full code example here][4].

 ![A dynamic ListBox, with add, delete, edit and filter items]({{ site.url }}/assets/2025-09-26/dynamic-listbox.png)

-We'll start from [where we left off last time][1], with a `State` that contains a collection of `Item`s, and the currently selected item:
+We'll start from [where we left off last time][1], with a `State` that contains a collection of Items, and the currently selected item:

 ``` fsharp